-The City Council serves a population of about 123,000 residents in an almost entirely urban area in an otherwise mainly rural county.
-The city is a sub-regional centre with high levels of inward travel to work and for shopping and leisure activities, which adds significantly to the day-time population.
-The Council provides many services that are used by people who live out side of the city as well as residents, which places additional pressure on our resources particularly felt during a period of significantly reduced government funding for the Council.
+The City Council serves a population of about 119,800 residents in an almost entirely urban area in an otherwise mainly rural county.
+Cambridge is a sub-regional centre with high levels of inward travel to work and for shopping and leisure activities, which adds significantly to the day-time population.
+The Council provides many services that are used by people who live outside of the city as well as residents, which places additional pressure on our resources.